CrystalTechSAS/jcrystal_documentation/README.md

 # jCrystal Framework (beta)
 _jCrystal_ is a fullstack framework based on code generators.
-It aims to reduce code re-write on web applications by reusing backend side data structures, business logic and web services to generate frontend equivalents.
+It aims to reduce code re-write on web and mobile applications by reusing backend side data structures, business logic and web services to generate frontend equivalents.

 ## What can you achieve with jCrystal?
 On the Server Side: